-

 • Food industry : control of the oxidative stability of enriched oils and fats.

-• Cosmetics : validation of the antioxidant content in anti-aging creams and treatments.
+• Cosmetics : validation of antioxidant content in anti-aging creams and treatments.

 • Nutraceuticals : standardization of capsules and supplements rich in vitamin E.

-• Pharmaceutical : formulation and quality control of antioxidant excipients.
+• Pharmaceuticals : formulation and quality control of antioxidant excipients.

-The analysis is often integrated into an overall check of the vitamin profile, which may include the dosage of retinol (vitamin A) or the dosage of ascorbic acid (vitamin C) .
+The analysis is often integrated into a comprehensive vitamin profile check, which may include retinol (vitamin A) or ascorbic acid (vitamin C) testing .

 Carrying out analyses at YesWeLab

-Analyses are carried out in ISO 17025 accredited partner laboratories specializing in analytical chemistry and quality control.
+Analyses are performed in ISO 17025 accredited partner laboratories specializing in analytical chemistry and quality control.
 HPLC-DAD and LC-MS methods are chosen according to the matrix and the desired level of precision.

 Each analysis report includes: